polydawn/timeless/book/design/README.md

   API layers are separated in order to understand how the Timeless Stack facilitates building reusable components *without* going the typical road of building a new walled garden of a distro.
+- [Release Schema](./releasing) then covers how the Timeless Stack standardizes publishing both build instructions and artifact identifiers so that both data and all the mechanisms to regenerate that data can be shared.
+  This standardization makes it possible for many different projects with many different authors to all effectively collaborate, publishing releases and maintaining dependency trees even without a centralized online authority.
-- [Responsible Packaging](./packaging) then covers how we recommend building software so that it works well in not just the Timeless Stack ecosystem, but also will be trivially exportable to *any* other distro and environment.
+- [Responsible Packaging](./packaging) takes the next step and describes how we recommend building and packaging software for end users so that it works well in not just the Timeless Stack ecosystem, but also will be trivially exportable to *any* other distro and environment.
   (Note that this section is guidelines and recommendations -- *not* code, structures, or requirements.
 You can start building software and processing